 Some believe that the the rebellion of Korah, delineated in Numbers 16, concerned a group of people who refused to place themselves under the government Moses set up.
 This is not true.
 Their rebelliousness stemmed from certain Levites questioning why God had given Aaron a position above them.
 Moses' comments regarding this uprising are in Numbers 16.

+In 1Samuel 8 the elders of Israel went to Samuel asking for a king.
+God, though not happy with their decision, gave them what they wanted (1Samuel 8:4-5).
 It was many year later that the elders decided to make David their king.
 Although God had anointed him king when he was very young, it was the elders that placed him on the throne.

 Deacons in the New Testament

 Does God want his church to be ruled "from the top-down?"
 No!
-When the first seven deacons of the New Testament church were chosen the BRETHREN chose converted men and took them to the apostles to be appointed.
+When the first seven deacons of the New Testament were chosen the BRETHREN chose converted men and took them to the apostles to be appointed.

 The New Testament warns that those who serve as overseers should not "lord it over the flock" (1Peter 5:3).
-In 2Corinthians 11 Paul corrects the Corinthians for them allowing someone to rule harshly.
+In 2Corinthians 11 Paul corrects the Corinthians for them allowing someone to rule harshly (2Corinthians 11:20).
 The apostle Paul exercised rule by example.

 Those who consider themselves ministers and leaders need to yield to members who have more expertise in an area than they do.
 Church elders do not have the right or authority to dictate how to live your life.
-Leadership in the church should be determined by factors such as knowledge, overall conversion and the gift to inspire others.
-The goal of any church should be to promote love and peace, not division and strife.
+A chuch should be led by factors such as knowledge, overall conversion and the gift to inspire others.
+The goal of any fellowship should be to promote love and peace, not division and strife.